What would a Rights of the Salish Sea law cover?

 - Reverse the onus of proof – which means that where a person or community takes action to enforce the rights of the Salish Sea, the new laws require the development proponents being challenged to prove that their project, activity, or development does not interfere with the rights of the Salish Sea to exist, thrive, regenerate, and evolve.

 - In cases of environmental destruction – including harm caused by the exploitation of non-renewable natural resources – ensure that monetary damages derived from proceedings are used solely to restore the Salish Sea to its prior natural state.

 What are rights of nature?

-Rights of Nature laws are designed to reflect our 21st Century understanding of life on Earth – we are part of nature, interconnected with it and we depend upon it.
-We don’t have a right to own it and we don’t have a right to destroy it.
+Rights of Nature laws are designed to reflect our 21st Century understanding of life on Earth – we are part of nature, interconnected with nature and we depend upon nature.
+We don’t have a right to own nature and we don’t have a right to destroy nature.
 The living world has a right to exist, thrive and evolve – and our legal system needs to be transformed to respect this reality.

 What would these laws mean for you?

 For the first time in San Juan County, these laws would empower all citizens to protect the Salish Sea and challenge proposed and existing activities that damage the Salish Sea.

 These new laws would recognize the Salish Sea as a living entity with its own right to exist, thrive and regenerate; and it would recognize the fundamental rights of First Nations People to defend their ancestral land and sea country, and the rights of any concerned citizen to take legal action to defend the rights of the Salish Sea.